2018–19 NFL playoffs: NFC: New Orleans Saints 20, Philadelphia Eagles 14

-Conference Championships
+Conference championships

 Sunday, January 20, 2019

 For the first time in the Super Bowl era, both conference championship games went into overtime.

-NFC: Los Angeles Rams 26, New Orleans Saints 23 (OT)
+NFC Championship: Los Angeles Rams 26, New Orleans Saints 23 ()

 Though the Rams outgained the Saints in total yards 378 to 290, they never held the lead at any point in regulation.
 But after Greg Zuerlein made a 48-yard field goal with 15 seconds left in the fourth quarter to send the game into overtime, John Johnson's clutch interception set Zuerlein up for a 57-yard field goal (the second longest in postseason history) to win the game.

 New Orleans took the opening kickoff and drove 56 yards in 11 plays, the longest a 21-yard completion from Drew Brees to running back Alvin Kamara.
 Wil Lutz finished the drive with a 37-yard field goal to give the Saints a 3–0 lead.
 Then Saints linebacker Demario Davis intercepted a pass that bounced out of the hands of running back Todd Gurley, giving his team a first down on the Rams' 13-yard line.
 Three plays later, Lutz kicked a 29-yard field goal to put New Orleans up 6–0.
 Los Angeles was quickly forced to punt, and the Saints soon drove for more points.
 Brees started his next drive with a 24-yard completion to tight end Josh Hill, and later converted a 3rd-and-3 with a 19-yard pass to Michael Thomas.
 Brees eventually finished the drive with a 5-yard touchdown toss to tight end Garrett Griffin, who had been promoted from the practice squad just two weeks earlier after missing the entire regular season.
 This gave New Orleans a 13–0 lead with 1:35 left in the first quarter.

 The Rams took the ball back and soon faced 4th-and-5, but managed to keep the drive going with a fake punt in which punter Johnny Hekker threw the ball to Sam Shields for 12 yards, giving the Rams a first down for the first time in the game with 14 minutes left in the second quarter.
 The possession ended up going on for 14 plays and 62 yards before Zuerlein finished it with a 36-yard field goal to make the score 13–3.
 After the next three possessions of the game ended in punts, Los Angeles got the ball with 1:52 left in the half.
 Quarterback Jared Goff started the drive with a pair of completions to Josh Reynolds for 22 total yards.
 Following two incompletions, he converted a 3rd-and-10 with a 17-yard pass to Brandin Cooks.
 On the next play, Goff completed a 36-yard pass to Cooks on the Saints' 6-yard line.
 Gurley then ran the ball in for a touchdown, cutting the Rams' deficit to 13–10 at halftime.